2017 - 2018 Current Membership

 Christine Okon’s love of and appreciation for theater goes back to childhood in Chicago when she would read along with Living Shakespeare LPs (Othello, Macbeth etc.) that her mother would play.
 She eventually earned an MA in literature and linguistics at Northern Illinois University where she also participated in theater productions, her claim to fame being the clock that rings 13 times in The Bald Soprano.
 She has many rich memories of attending productions by the Steppenwolf, Goodman and other great Chicago theater companies, but her special love was, and still is, for small, ambitious, black box theater companies that take chances with new forms of expression.
 She moved to the Bay Area in 1990 and developed and taught courses in Multimedia Content at San Francisco State University and wrote about digital media for several publications.
 Continuously thrilled by the vibrant and diverse San Francisco theater scene, her reviews can currently be read at Theater & Such.

-Cari Lynn Pace writes theatre and entertainment reviews for the six Marinscope Newspapers in Marin County and posts to the Best of Bay Area website.
+Cari Lynn Pace writes theatre and entertainment reviews for the six Marinscope Newspapers in Marin County.
 She has an extensive background supporting the arts, including Marin Symphony, Novato Theater Company, and 12 years on the Board of Directors for the Friends of the Marin Center for the Performing Arts.
 As a real estate broker, she writes and instructs real estate and consumer protection courses.
 Her latest book, Don't Shoot Me...I'm Just the Real Estate Agent! was published in 2010.

 Eddie Reynolds * is a former Board member and Board Chair of TheatreWorks whose love of theatre began in his freshman year at the University of Tennessee.
 He attends an average of 100 shows a year throughout the entire Bay Area region and reviews them via his website Theatre Eddys.
-Besides being avid supporters of several local theatre companies, he and his husband Ed are season subscribers to the SF Opera, SF Ballet, and SF Giants.
+Besides being avid supporters of several local theatre companies, he is a season subscriber to the SF Opera, SF Ballet, and SF Giants.
 Eddie also sings with the San Francisco Gay Men's Chorus.
 During the day, Eddie is an independent organization development consultant to for- and not-for-profit organizations throughout Silicon Valley and the Bay.
 His reviews can be found on his own site, Theatre Eddys, and on the Talkin' Broadway website.

 Jeffrey R. Smith grew up in a renovated shop where willow baskets were previously made by his immigrant grandfathers.
 It was marginally heated by a wood stove; it offered no indoor plumbing.
 The experience left its mark: to this day, Jeff only reviews at theaters with heat and plumbing.
 In high school, he became interested in theatre.
 Occasionally he passed by the Regent Theatre on East Genesee Street in Syracuse, New York.
 He never attended a single performance at the Regent but, theatre was added to his list of things do when he ascended from family penury: as Gerald and Sara Murphy vowed, “Living well is the best revenge.”
 Jeff judges a show purely by its strengths.
 Those who read his reviews are urged to look beyond the dross and to appreciate the magical elements of the show.
 His reviews can be found on the For All Events website.